-3. The Great East Japan Earthquake: Experiences and Lessons Learned
+4. The Great East Japan Earthquake and Amendment of the Oil Stockpiling Act

-In the aftermath of the Great East Japan Earthquake of March 11, 2011, while the supply of electricity and city gas was stopped, oil, which features excellent handling, storage, and portability, played a significant role as the most independent and distributed disaster-resistant source of energy.
-Oil was effectively used as fuel for emergency power generation at hospitals, heating at evacuation centers (kerosene heaters), and emergency vehicles.
+In the aftermath of the Great East Japan Earthquake of March 11, 2011, the supply of electricity and city gas came to a standstill.
+Oil played a significant role as the most independent and distributed disaster-resistant source of energy because of its excellent accessibility, storage, and portability as fuel for emergency power generation at hospitals, heating at evacuation centers (kerosene heaters), and emergency vehicles.